MakeSchool-Tutorials/MS-2018-Environment-Setup/P2-Python-Install-Instructions/content.md

 ![Tab Length 4](tabsLength.png)

-##Testing it Out
+## Testing It Out

 Now we can test our environment.
 Restart Atom.
-Then create a new file and save it as *test.py*.
-Or anything.py really, but make sure it has the .py extension, so that Atom knows that it's Python source.
+Then create a new file and save it as `test.py`.
+Or *anything*`.py` really, but make sure the filename has the `.py` extension so that Atom knows that it's Python source code.

 Try testing some gibberish in the editor - you should see the linter issues appear at the bottom: